Cost of living · Huntsville, Alabama · 2026

 What Salary Do You Need to Live Comfortably in Huntsville?

-To live comfortably in Huntsville, you need to earn around $86,420 a year, which works out to roughly $7,202 in monthly take-home pay.
-That figure isn't about living large.
-It's built on the 50/30/20 framework, where your core needs are covered, you're putting something into savings each month, and you still have room for a dinner out or a weekend trip without stress.
+To live comfortably in Huntsville, you'd need to earn $86,474 a year, which works out to $7,206 in monthly take-home pay.
+"Comfortably" here means the 50/30/20 framework: your needs are covered, you're putting something toward savings, and you have real discretionary spending, not just getting by.
+That's not a luxury budget; it's a sustainable one.

 Cost of Living Breakdown